-Facing a death in the family is difficult enough, and money shouldn’t be another stressor during the process.
-The unfortunate truth is that healthcare in general is expensive.
-However, if a hospice provider is certified by Medicare, Medicare will pick up the bill.
+Facing death in the family is challenging enough, and money shouldn’t be another stressor during the process.
+The unfortunate truth is that healthcare, in general, is expensive.
+However, if Medicare certifies a hospice provider, Medicare will pick up the bill.
 The financial burden shouldn’t be the dilemma that it could be.
 Others that can help alleviate paying for care are Medicaid, Tricare, as well as health insurance companies.
-Charity organizations offer support and tend to have a strong community support.
+Charity organizations offer support and tend to have strong community support.
 These institutions understand the need for hospice and the impact it has on the lives of our community.
 Covering the financial cost of hospice is more than numbers, it represents the significance of people caring for people, even if they are strangers.

 Is Hospice “Medicine”?

 Hospice isn’t—and never will be—curative care.
-Instead, hospice care is for the patient who decides to forgo curative care for palliative care.
+Instead, hospice care is for the patient who decides to forgo curative care in favor of palliative care.
 A large variety of specialists are available for hospice care: neurologists, pulmonologists, occupational therapists, nurses, dieticians, home care employees, social workers, ministers, and more.
 Their job is to help with pain management, comfort care, and symptom management.
-They are also there to help the family.
-There is counseling for the patient and the family before death, and also counseling for the family after death.
+They are also there to support the family.
+There is counseling for the patient and the family before death, and even counseling for the family after death.

-For a family faced with a grandfather slipping into dementia, the care will be quite different.
+For a family faced with a grandfather slipping into dementia, the care will be entirely different.
 Hospice employees will focus on the aspects of life that the dementia is affecting.
-Since dementia is a symptom, not a disease, hospice will also focus on the origin of the problem, perhaps Alzheimer’s or perhaps another source.
+Since dementia is a symptom, not a disease, hospice will also focus on the origin of the problem, perhaps Alzheimer’s or maybe another source.

 Hospice Care Basics

-Hospice care plays an important role in our society, especially for the elderly and their families, and palliative care is an important resource for those who need it.
+Hospice care plays a vital role in our society, especially for the elderly and their families, and palliative care is an essential resource for those who need relief from pain.